michaelsigamani-odyn/cross-oem-mooncake-finetuning/README.md

 This is the simplest test I could think of for integrating fine-tuning with the current GPUs on our demo environment.
 One aspect I'd like to add is a 2-node A100 test with a data-parallel section.
 The idea is that if we can resume from checkpoints across different OEMs, we've effectively written a unified compute layer for our current workload.
 There's a custom layer with a transfer schema that's agnostic to the machines available.
 It's worth noting that this setup demonstrates cross-OEM compute that is inherently sequential — i.e., we cannot split batches of training across machines.
 One way to work around this is to define many jobs, each of which can run on a single machine.
 However, that's likely the next step; for now, this repo exists purely for informative purposes, to guide our next steps.

-I've kept the concepts purposefully simple so they're easy to understand and demonstrate.
-There's a layer of weight transfer that's somewhat custom-built.
-I've also kept the requirements minimal, since we need to be mindful about avoiding CUDA-specific optimizations right now, just to keep the setup simple.
-It's essentially built on Hugging Face Transformers, Accelerate, and Safetensors.
+I purposefully kept the flow limited to resumption from checkpoints, since that's the simplest thing to demonstrate and control at this stage, IMO.
+We could later add disaggregated prefill for inference, plus a data-parallel stage across the two A100s in the demo env, just to show both are feasible.

 I also used Dagster to see if it's a useful tool for us to integrate into our workflow.
 The web UI is quite nice, and it can also integrate with Dagster Cloud for team-wide use.
 For now, just use localhost to test.